top of page

 Step 3.
 Visual Information Processing Testing

-• This visit is designed to evaluate how your eyes and brain interpret visual information through a variety of comprehensive.
+• This visit is designed to evaluate how your eyes and brain interpret visual information through a variety of comprehensive testing battery.

 • The battery of testing includes visual memory, visual recognition, visual discrimination, figure-ground, and laterality and directionality.